Volunteer Building Projects in South Africa

 Community Work in South Africa with Projects Abroad

-All building work takes place in the mornings.
-In the afternoons you have the option to get involved in looking after the children present on site or to participate in our nutrition project.
-This involves looking after our organic garden, researching nutritious recipes that can be prepared with our produce, preparing the food, and feeding the children.
+All building work takes place in the mornings and afternoons.
+In the afternoons you also have the option to get involved with community activities.
+For these activities you can either look after the children present on site, or, once or twice a week you can work with volunteers from the Nutrition Project which involves looking looking after our organic garden, researching nutritious recipes that can be prepared with our produce, preparing the food, and feeding the children.
 Our plans also include clearing a nearby site in order to transform it into a sports field and then get the children involved in physical education.
 We are also aiming to educate the local community about organic food growing and basic permaculture techniques.
+Please note that it is not possible to work with volunteers from the Nutrition Project every day.

 You can read more detailed information about the aims of the project in our South Africa Building Management Plan.